RaulAdSe/Construction_Map/README.md

 This project is under active development.
 The initial version focuses on core functionality and will expand in future iterations.

+## Codebase Cleanup (April 2024)

+### Src Folder Consolidation
+The project previously had two React applications:
+1. Root-level app (using Webpack)
+2. Frontend directory app (using Create React App)

+We've consolidated to only use the frontend/src implementation, as it was the more recent, actively maintained codebase.
+The root-level src folder and associated configuration (webpack.config.js) have been removed to simplify the repository structure.

 ## License

 This project is licensed under the MIT License.